top of page

 Please see below for an extremely in-depth, step by step break down of the application process.

 • Please ask us for help if you have technological limitations.
-Please do not assume we don't care about those who are not savvy with technology.
+Please do not assume we don't care about those who are not savvy!

-• We do provide assistance and alternative options for applying when it is an absolute need.
+• We do provide assistance and alternative options for applying when it is an absolute need (not convenience).

 • The application process is much like that of applying for a job, including an initial "dark" period while we work behind the scenes before we can re-connect with you to discuss matters further or to confirm your approval.